0HugoHu/Harry-Potter-Strategy-Game/README.md

 <img src="assets/Evo2/login.png" width="600" />

 🔱 4.3.2.
-Wait for other clients to finish login.
-You will then automatically be assigned your house.
+After all others have login, you will then automatically be assigned your house.
 Each player could be randomly assigned to one of the four harry potter houses: Gryffindor, Hufflepuff, Ravenclaw or Slytheri, whose color is aligned with the territory color.
 After clicking the "I'm pleased to accept my offer", user will go into next stage.

 <img src="assets/Evo2/house.png" width="600" />